routabeta/portfolio/src/content/projects/checkers_ai.md

 ## Project Overview

-I coded a browswer AI checkers game that using a Flask RESTful API and a minimax alogrithm.
+I coded a browser AI checkers game that uses a Flask RESTful API and a minimax algorithm.

 Check out the demo for a video of the game!